 Extended Industry Standard Architecture (EISA).
-A bus standard for IBM compatibles that extends the Industry Standard Architecture (ISA) bus architecture to fabric.
+A bus standard for IBM compatibles that extends the Industry Standard Architecture (ISA) bus architecture to 32 bits and allows more than one central processing unit (CPU) to share the bus.
+See also Industry Standard Architecture.

+fabric.
 A Fibre Channel entity which interconnects and facilitates logins of N\ports attached to it.
 The fabric is responsible for routing frames between source and destination N\ports using address information in the frame header.
 A fabric can be as simple as a point-to-point channel between two N-ports, or as complex as a frame-routing switch that provides multiple and redundant internal pathways within the fabric between F\ports.